Bismuth Sulfite Agar (BS Agar): Composition, Principle, Uses, and Colony Morphology

 Bismuth Sulfite Agar is the most sensitive medium for isolating Salmonella Typhi from stool.
 Learn its bismuth sulfite mechanism, characteristic black rabbit-eye colonies with metallic sheen, 2-day shelf life limitation, and how it compares to XLD and HE agar.

 A 22-year-old university student returns from rural Nepal with two weeks of stepwise fever, abdominal pain, and relative bradycardia.
-Blood culture is sent — the gold standard for typhoid diagnosis — but results will take 5–7 days.
-Meanwhile, the clinician also sends three consecutive stool specimens for culture, knowing that Salmonella Typhi is shed in stool from the second week of illness onward.
+Blood culture is sent but results will take 5–7 days.
+Meanwhile, the clinician also sends three consecutive stool specimens for culture, as Salmonella Typhi is shed in stool from the second week of illness onward.

 Principle